MobyMax

-MobyMax is an online education program used by grades K-8.
-MobyMax includes 27 subjects including math, reading, phonics, language, vocabulary, spelling, writing, science, social studies, preparations for state examinations, and more.
-The program also provides classroom tools such as assessments and progress monitoring and offers games, badges, and contests for the students.
+MobyMax is an American education technology program and company.
+It is designed for use in students in grades K–8.
+MobyMax includes 27 subjects.
+The program provides classroom tools such as assessments and progress monitoring for teachers and games and contests for students.

-MobyMax is used by 82% of K-8 schools in the United States, with 22 million students registered by teachers.
+In 2017, MobyMax was used by 82% of K-8 schools in the United States, with 22 million students registered by teachers.

 History

 MobyMax was founded in 2010 by Glynn Willett and his son, Wade Willett.
-Glynn has previously been the co-founder of ATX, a tax preparation software company.
+Glynn previously co-founded ATX, a tax preparation software company.
 MobyMax was originally intended to find and fix skill gaps in special education students' learning but has also been utilized in other classes.
 The company expanded the program in 2013 to include Language, Reading, and Vocabulary.

-In 2015, MobyMax launched Cognitive Skills Science, which uses 20,000 cognitive skill manipulatives to teach science.
+In 2015, MobyMax released a science education product called Cognitive Skills Science.
 That same year, the company launched a trio of Early Reading modules, followed by Cognitive Skill Social Studies and seven early phonics modules in 2016.

-In 2018, MobyMax created Pinpoint Assessments with Skill Checker and Benchmarked tests for Math, Language, Foundational Reading, and Reading.
-MobyMax conducted a study in 2018 with 4,000 students in over 230 classrooms about using MobyMax.
-The studies showed that students using MobyMax helped those students in their studies more than students and classrooms that did not.
+In 2018, MobyMax released an educational assessment product.
+MobyMax conducted an internal, non-peer-reviewed study in 2018 with 4,000 students about classroom use of MobyMax.

-In 2020, the company released its new software update to help parents with homeschooling as well as tutoring.
-This new software, MobyMax Families, arrived shortly after the COVID-19 pandemic hit.
-“We need to limit the toll that COVID-19 is taking on our children’s education,” said MobyMax co-founder Glynn Willett.
-“MobyMax Families was created for parents who want to stop COVID slide in its tracks."
-This new edition also comes in a family-specific subscription, with access to 1.5 million teachers, K-8.

-In 2025, MobyMax laid off its curriculum team.
+In 2020, the company updated its software to help parents with homeschooling in response to the COVID-19 pandemic.

 Reception

 In 2016, the Software and Information Industry Association (SIIA) named MobyMax a Best Science Instructional Solution finalist.
 The next year SIIA named MobyMax the Best PreK/Early Childhood Learning Solution and Best Education Cloud-Based Solution.

-In 2020, since the release of MobyMax Families, the company has seen a rise in positive feedback from parents.
-MobyMax was also named the most awarded educational technology solution provider in the US, in addition to its helpfulness in schools and at home.